luca-fiorito-11/sandy/README.md

 #### Perturb only one or few data types

 Add keyword option `--mf` to perturb only few data type.
-For example, to produce 1000 perturbed copies of a file `<tape>` where only angular and enrgy distributions are perturbed, type
+For example, to produce 1000 perturbed copies of a file `<tape>` where only angular and energy distributions are perturbed, type
 ```
 sandy  <tape>  --samples 1000  --mf 34 35
 ```